 The ability to control system failure modes through fault-tolerant design requires an implementation methodology that ensures fault propagation can be controlled.
-Xilinx Isolation Design Flow (IDF) provides fault containment at the FPGA module level, enabling single-chip fault tolerance by various techniques including:
+AMD Isolation Design Flow (IDF) provides fault containment at the FPGA module level, enabling single-chip fault tolerance by various techniques including:

-IDF, pioneered for government cryptographic systems, is also appropriate for avionics, funtional safety-related electronics, industrial robotics, critical infrastructure, financial systems, and other high-assurance, high-availability, and high-reliability systems.
+IDF, pioneered for government cryptographic systems, is also appropriate for avionics, functional safety-related electronics, industrial robotics, critical infrastructure, financial systems, and other high-assurance, high-availability, and high-reliability systems.
 The IDF is part of a spectrum of reliability technologies that when appropriately combined provide unmatched reliability, performance, and cost effectiveness.

 The IDF is a methodology based on existing implementation tool flows (ISE design tools in this case).
 Additional time spent floor-planning the design is done using existing constraint tools (PlanAhead / Vivado GUI).
 Verification of work products (pinout and routed design) are done with a separate and independent tool (either IVT or VIV for ISE or Vivado respectively).